Motorcycle Tours, Maps & Touring Information – Northern Thailand

 This area to the north and east of Chiang Mai has more hill tribe villages, more loops and choices of places to go, and is more developed than the Mae Hong Son loop.
 The Laos border region has the best riding on a road bike and is the least touristed area in the North.

-Sport riders don’t hesitate to go to Nan, the roads are awesome, & you can’t claim to have ridden North Thailand until you have done either of The Doi Phukha loops in Nan.
+Sport riders don’t hesitate to go to Nan.
+The roads are awesome, and you can’t claim to have ridden North Thailand until you have done either of the Doi Phukha loops in Nan.

 Check out the GT Rider Motorcycle Forum for the latest road & trip reports.